This information is intended for use by health professionals

 - a relatively stable plateau between 4 and 14 hours after administration.

 - Following twice daily administration, the range of plasma fluctuations is approximately reduced by half.

-Steady-state pharmacokinetic data indicate that the peak concentration (Cmax) and trough concentration (Cmin) of Epilim Chronosphere lie within the effective therapeutic range of plasma levels found in pharmacokinetic studies with Epilim Enteric Coated tablets.
+Steady-state pharmacokinetic data indicate that the peak concentration (Cmax) and trough concentration (Cmin) of Epilim Chronosphere lie within the effective therapeutic range of plasma levels found in pharmacokinetic studies with Epilim gastro-resistant tablets.

 In cases where measurement of plasma levels is considered necessary, the pharmacokinetics of Epilim Chronosphere make the measurement of plasma levels less dependent upon time of sampling.

 The peak plasma level is achieved approximately 7 hours after administration, with an elimination half-life of approximately 16 hours.

 This pharmacokinetic profile is not affected by taking the drug with food.